cern-it-efp/EOSC-Testsuite/README.rst

 -Using Ansible for VM configuration instead of Terraform's provisioners.

--Added options to destroy the provisioned infrastructure.
+-Added support for non-Terraform providers.

--Added support for non-Terraform providers
+-Added support to use Ubuntu on VMs.

--Automated creation of bastion (single node k8s cluster) for runs on providers that use NAT.
+-Added options to destroy provisioned infrastructure.

--Added options to specify custom location of configs.yaml and testsCatalog.yaml.
+-Added options to specify custom paths to configs.yaml and testsCatalog.yaml.

 ``19.12``